TheochemUI/eOn/docs/source/user_guide/neighbor_lists.md

 **Do not** call `vesin_free` (or destroy a stack-local list) before every `compute`.
 Upstream documents that the same `VesinNeighborList` should be re-used across calls so allocations are recycled; free only when finished.
+Use `thread_local` when the pot can be shared across NEB image threads.

 ## How we measure (ASV, not one-off scripts)